sharhan-alhassan/ppscanner/README.md

-# Portable Port Scanner
+# Portable Port Scanner (ppscanner)
-Portable Port Scanner (ppscanner) is a light-weight open-source project CLI utility for showing services running on ports in a host
+Portable Port Scanner (ppscanner) is a light-weight open-source CLI utility that leverages on `nmap` to make quick and elegant scanning of host devices and their ports to better insights, troubleshooting, check vulnerabilites and meet compliance requirements of networks.

-## Installation Guide
+### Installation Guide

 ### Global dependencis
 - ppscanner leverages on `nmap` functionalities so you need it installed to be able use it.